sddevelopment-be/penguin-pragmatic-patterns/content/practices/do_the_important_things.md

 author = "Stijn Dejongh"
 problem="You find yourself constantly busy, yet achieving little of value." description = "Assign a priority category to tasks based on their urgency and importance.
-Act depending on priority category." categories = [
+Act depending on priority category." summary="""
+The core message is to help individuals manage their tasks more effectively by prioritizing them using techniques such as the Eisenhower Priority
+Matrix.
+This ensures that the most important tasks are completed first, leading to better productivity and less stress.
+"""
+categories = [
     "productivity",
 ]